alicemunsal/dohex/DoHex2.md

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Hybrid.png)

 * DoHex only expects polymorphic behavior from the programming language.
-Hence we can use Java, JavaScript, C++, C#; modern languages that don't have direct support of OO like Rust and Go, old structural languages like C.
+Hence we can use Java, JavaScript, C++, C#; modern languages that don't have direct support of OO like Rust and Go or old structural progamminglanguages like C.